arthurkushman/php-wss/README.md

 $websocketServer->run();
 ```

-PS U`ll see the processes increase named "php-wss" as CPP (Connections Per-Request) connections will grow and decrease while stack will lessen.
+PS U`ll see the processes increase named "php-wss" as CPP (Connections Per-Process) connections will grow and decrease while stack will lessen.
+For instance, I set 100 CPP, if there are 128 connections - You`ll see 2 php-wss process with for ex.: ps aux | grep php-wss